Sitecore-Hackathon/2023-Team-NotImplementedException/README.md

 Open up <https://xmcloudcm.localhost/sitecore/> in Microsoft Edge or Google Chrome, create some new items, edit some, create new versions and click the extension to peek the data generated.

-**...
-TODO: write about linking to Kibana for advanced querying...**

-Advanced querying, goto Kibana at <https://kibana.localhost/>
+For advanced querying, open Kibana at <https://kibana.localhost/>